Search and consult audiovisual documents

 Access

-Located on the mezzanine above the bookshop, the audiovisual centre is intended for the specialist public – researchers, film professionals, teachers – as well as the general public and young people.
+Located on the mezzanine above the bookshop, the audiovisual centre is intended for a specialist audience – researchers, film professionals, teachers – as well as the general public and young people.
 It makes the collections available to them free of charge on its eight consultation and viewing stations.

 Consultation of documents